 The short answer to these questions is, yes.
 However, it is not always an easy road.
 Whether or not a toxic person can change depends on a host of factors.
-To begin with, both partners have to be willing to turn over a new leaf.
+To begin with, both partners have to be willing to turn over a new leaf and figure out ways to handle a toxic relationship.
 In doing so, the greater onus falls on the toxic partner.

 12 Tips On How To Fix A Toxic Relationship

+There’s not much you can do to fix a toxic relationship after breaking up.
+There might not be any point either.
 Toxic relationships take hold when people find themselves stuck in harmful relational cycles.
 Consequently, a dysfunctional dynamic takes hold.
-The good news is that these dynamics can be mended with conscious effort, patience, and understanding of toxic relationships psychology and time.
+The good news is that these dynamics can be mended with conscious effort, patience, time, and understanding the psychology of staying in a bad relationship.

-1. Assess can an unhealthy relationship be saved
+1. Assess if an unhealthy relationship can be saved

-Now that you know how to notice a toxic relationship, the first step should be to assess can an unhealthy relationship be saved?
+Once you know it is a toxic relationship, the first step should be to assess can an unhealthy relationship be saved?
 The answer to this question depends on your circumstances.
 Toxicity in relationships can exist in varying degrees.
 Besides, some are toxic from the beginning and others develop this tendency over time.